 Abstract

 Size is a critical factor determining the rate and occurrence of specific lake processes such as carbon sequestration and greenhouse gas emissions.
-Because we do not have a complete census of all lakes, upscaling estimates of such processes to broad spatial scales requires the use of lake size-abundance distributions rather than empirical measurements of area.
-Existing lake census efforts are incomplete such that as lakes become smaller they are more likely to be omitted either because they are too small to be resolved from remote sensing products or because of limited ground surveying effort (i.e. "censoring" of small lakes relative to large lakes).
+Emerging evidence suggests that small lakes in particular have the largest CO2 flux rates.
+Because we do not have a complete census of all lakes, upscaling estimates of such processes to small lakes at broad spatial scales requires the use of lake size-abundance distributions rather than empirical measurements of area.
+Existing lake census efforts are incomplete such that as lakes become smaller, they are more likely to be omitted either because they are too small to be resolved from remote sensing products or because of limited ground surveying effort (i.e. "censoring" of small lakes relative to large lakes).
 The present study explores one potential shortcoming of prior approaches estimating global lake area using lake size-abundance distributions.
 Namely, these prior approaches rely on frequentist curve fitting techniques combined with an ad-hoc cutoff determination strategy (visual inspection to determine a likely censoring point).
 This yields an over-exact lake area estimate that is typically reported with no uncertainty bounds.
 I address this shortcoming by fitting models in a Bayesian framework where each parameter contributes uncertainty to model estimates.
-I show that although such models produce a more realistic estimate of lake area uncertainty they underestimate true total lake area.
+I show that although such models produce a more realistic estimate of lake area uncertainty, they underestimate true total lake area.
 The degree of this underestimation is likely related to the proportion of the dataset subject to censoring.
 Ultimately, this may explain the fact that total lake area estimates have increased through time as the resolution of lake databases has improved.

 Introduction

 Size is a critical factor determining the contribution of lakes to global biogeochemical cycling.
-As such, existing evidence suggests that lakes are key components of overall carbon burial, sequestration, and greenhouse gas emissions (DelSontro et al., 2018; Keller et al., 2021).
+As such, existing evidence suggests that lakes are key components of overall carbon burial, sequestration, and greenhouse gas emissions with small lakes having particularly high CO2 flux rates (DelSontro et al., 2018; Keller et al., 2021).
 The calculation of such fluxes requires two terms 1) an areal flux rate and 2) the distribution of total lake area.
 As with all quantitative estimates at broad spatial scales, uncertainty estimates are of great interest both because they allow for intercomparisons among similar studies and because they allow for comparisons between ecosystems.

-The techniques typically used to determine uncertainty in areal flux rates and the techniques typically used to determine uncertainty in total lake area distributions differ greatly.
+The techniques typically used to determine uncertainty in areal flux rates differ greatly from those used to determine uncertainty in total lake area distributions.
 In the former case, uncertainties can typically be calculated in straightforward manner from literature compilations (DelSontro et al., 2018; Keller et al., 2021).
 In the latter case, uncertainty in total lake area distributions is challenged by the fact that no existing database is a complete census of all lakes (Messager et al., 2016) and the distribution of individual lake areas spans a range of approximately 7 orders of magnitude.
 The largest lakes are so big they could otherwise be classified as inland seas (> 104 km2) while the smallest are barely larger than a regulation sized soccer (football) field (> 10-3 km2).